 By Peter Jackson

-Last year the Unions running the tournament rejected an offer of £14m-a-year from RBS after and objected, claiming the event was worth more.
+Last year the Unions running the tournament rejected an offer of £14m-a-year from RBS after Scotland and Wales objected, claiming the event was worth more.
 Within months the value had shrivelled by a third to £9m.
 Now it has fallen again, by as much as a third.

 Tournament organisers are ready to accept £6m for this year’s 15 matches.